Currently, there are three Cable Car Lines in service. The Powell-Mason, the Powell-Hyde, and the California Line.

-You can get on the Cable Car at any stop along the way where you see the Cable Car Stop pole.
-The Conductors will stop at each stop to let people on and off.
+You can get on the Cable Car at any stop along the way where you see the Cable Car stop pole.
+The Conductors will stop at each stop pole to let people on and off.
 This is a great way to avoid the long lines at the turnarounds.

 A one day Visitor Passport is $20 and is the same price for all ages and abilities.
-They are sold by the conductors on the cable cars.
-This passport is equivalent to a 1-Day Passport only on the day it is sold.
+They are sold by the conductors on the cable carsand are only good on the day it is sold.
 The Passport expires at 12:59pm.
 We recommend this fare because you can ride the cable cars all day long.
 You have hop on and off privileges for the whole day.
 You also have unlimited rides on Muni, Muni Metro, and historic streetcars.

-For instance, if you take the Powell/Hyde street line, you may want to get off the Cable Car to walk along Lombard street,the worlds crookedest street in the world.
+For instance, if you take the Powell-Hyde Street Line, you may want to get off the Cable Car to walk down the famous Lombard Street.
 Then, when you are done, you can hop right back onto the Cable Car to continue your ride.
-Or if you take Powell/Mason street line, you may want to get off in Chinatown and visit this vibrant area of our city.
-So, the All Day Passport offers you all day flexibility to sight see and enjoy our city.
+Or if you take Powell-Mason street line, you may want to get off in Chinatown and visit this vibrant area of the city.
+The All Day Passport offers you plenty of flexibility to sight see and to enjoy our city.